Info Especially for Minisoccer Parents

 Well Before The Season…

 Registration for Minisoccer (and all DYSA age groups) takes place months before the season starts, especially for Spring season.
-Reminders about registration deadlines are posted on our website, and are also run as news items in the Duxbury Clipper -- usually in the Sport section.
+Reminders about registration deadlines are posted on our website and communicated via email.

 Help us run a more effective program by registering on time - and early if possible!